 We head back to Tbilisi today on our last riding day, crossing valleys, meeting shepherds and taking in the incredible views.
 What a final day.
 We’ll be back in Tbilisi by late afternoon and will have a farewell supper in a Georgian restaurant.
 Many flights leave late tonight so we’ll get you to the airport in time for check-in, or if you are leaving tomorrow morning you can head to the hotel and have the sleep of angels before you head home.

 On this trip, we’ll be staying in small, locally-owned family guesthouses and homestays.
 We feel that true luxury is getting to know a place and its people, and is not necessarily measured by the thread count of the bed linen.
 Give us an immersive experience like this any day.

 Is there a back-up vehicle?

-No, we don’t have a back-up vehicle on this trip, as it’s only a week and you won’t need to carry much gear.
-You’ll also have a mechanic riding with you at all times.
+No, we don’t usually have a back-up vehicle on this trip, as it’s only a week and you won’t need to carry much gear.
+But you will have a mechanic riding with you at all times.
 If you decide to do a longer trip, and would prefer a back-up vehicle then of course this can be arranged.

 What kit do I need to bring?

 We will provide you with an information pack after signing up to this trip, and this will detail any particular equipment we think either necessary or useful.

 Do I need to bring my own panniers?